 I worked as Lead Interaction Designer for Last.fm between November 2007 and November 2009.
 I got to work on a wide range of projects, from the website, to desktop software, to mobile phone apps, and integration with hardware partners.

-Over 2 years, I worked on many nooks and crannies of the website, which covers nearly every facet of music experience we can think of – acquiring music; owning it; describing it; listening to it; sharing it; identifying with it – and so on.
-It’s a massive, sprawling beast of a thing, with over 40 million users, so the work mainly involved iterative improvements and ad-driven changes, together with the occasional big redesign.
+Over 2 years, I worked on many nooks and crannies of the website.
+It was a massive, sprawling beast of a thing, with over 40 million users, so the work mainly involved iterative improvements and ad-driven changes, together with the occasional big redesign.

-A lot of design decisions involved observing users’ behaviour.
-Last.fm has an amazing array of talented engineers, who helped tease out information about interactions and paths people took around the site.
+Last.fm had an amazing array of talented engineers, who helped tease out information about interactions and paths people took around the site.
 I’d take this data and produce diagrams like these in order to help inform key bits of decision-making.

 A lot of my work involved grouping trends and patterns of behaviour seen around the site, to help better define what got built and how to improve it.
 These took the form of anything from formal diagrams to rambling streams of consciousness drawn during the course of heated discussion, when notes and thoughts could translate into working prototypes within a matter of hours.
 This work tended to mean running between strategy people, advertising teams and developers, helping to turn sales pitches into prototypes and vice versa.

 I worked closely with Last.fm’s partners, such as Sonos, Logitech, Apple, Android, Motorola and so on, to help align Last.fm’s user experience on third-party hardware and software.
 One of the bigger jobs was with Microsoft, where we co-designed Last.fm for Xbox Live.